-I’m based in San Francisco and know people in the Global Venture Capital Group at big banks like Bank of America and HSBC and nobody knows who Melanie Edwards is.
-Melania Edwards LinkedIn profile is also highly curated with all these continuing education degrees, but they forgot to put her undergraduate degree.
+I'm based in San Francisco.
+I know people in the Global Venture Capital Group at big banks like Bank of America and HSBC and nobody knows who Melanie Edwards is.
+Melania Edwards LinkedIn profile is also highly curated with all these continuing education degrees.
+But they forgot to put her undergraduate degree.

-She doesn’t have a working profile on Twitter, Facebook, or Instagram either, which is strange, given how in love she is with herself.
+She doesn't have a working profile on Twitter, Facebook, or Instagram either.
+This is strange, given how in love she is with herself.

 It's hard enough for the tier 1 banks to hire people, we now know how difficult it must be for the next tier of banks with this publicity stunt.

 Don't be fooled folks.
 The desire for prestige is ruining lives.
 All this thirst for attention will do Melania and others like her no good.
 They'll wake up one day crying into their hands when they realize even their most curated fake life isn't making them happy.